mkcr-innovations/integration-app-client/client/docs/IntegrationDto.md

 ### NewIntegrationDto

-`func NewIntegrationDto(id string, key string, uuid string, name string, oAuthCallbackUri string, baseUri string, logoUri string, ) *IntegrationDto`
+`func NewIntegrationDto(id string, key string, name string, baseUri string, logoUri string, ) *IntegrationDto`

 NewIntegrationDto instantiates a new IntegrationDto object This constructor will assign default values to properties that have it defined,